2019 Sri Lanka Easter bombings: Background

-Historically, terrorism in Sri Lanka mostly involved coordinated attacks by the Liberation Tigers of Tamil Eelam (LTTE) against the government and army during the Sri Lankan Civil War, which began in 1983.
-The LTTE was defeated in 2009 in its effort to violently seize control of the northern and eastern coasts of the island from the Sinhalese ethnic majority to create an independent Tamil state.
-The Marxist-Leninist party Janatha Vimukthi Peramuna (JVP) also held uprisings in 1971 and 1987–89.

 The main religions in Sri Lanka are Buddhism (70.3%), Hinduism (12.6%), Islam (9.7%) and Christianity (6.1%), with 82% of the Christians being Roman Catholics.
 The remaining Christians are evenly split between the Anglican Church of Ceylon and other Protestant denominations.

 During the 2010s, a low but persisting number of attacks and threats were made against Christian congregations and individuals, as well as other religious minorities, by local monks, although they may or may not be actual members of the Buddhist clergy.
 Anglican Bishop of Colombo, Dhiloraj Canagasabey called for constitutional rights on religion to be protected.
 In 2018, the National Christian Evangelical Alliance of Sri Lanka (NCEASL) reported a large increase in the number of attacks against Christians in the country that year.
 This coincided with a Supreme Court ruling against a Catholic organisation in August, which deemed that proselytism was not protected by the constitution (though individual freedom of religion remained protected).

 Easter Sunday is Christianity's holiest day and church attendance in Sri Lanka is very high on this day.
 This was the first time since 2009, the end of the Sri Lankan Civil War, that the country had experienced a major terrorist attack.